 Exaggerations apart, this trope is a case of Truth in Television

 .
 It isn't strictly Italian, though, the custom being common around the Mediterranean (Greeks, Lebanese, Spaniards and Egyptians are all widely noted for their fondness for gesticulation), owing to a long history of trade and other interaction between peoples who speak different languages (gestures can get a message across well even with the most limited of speech).
-However, not only do movies wildly exaggerate the whole gesticulating issue but actually, most Italians don't gesticulate at all
+Note though that not only movies wildly exaggerate the whole thing but actually, most Italians don't gesticulate at all

-; needless to say, this trope tends to annoy them a lot.
+; needless to say, this trope tends to annoy them quite a lot

 Not necessarily related to Signed Language